(1) College Vergil Commentary (22 mb, pdf., 1st ed., 25Jun21) Now in paperback for $9.95 USD

-This draft pdf includes the U.S. Advanced Placement selections for Vergil’s Aeneid listed below in 63 lessons with Latin text, corresponding vocabulary, and grammatical notes in a two-page format:
+This pdf linked above includes all the selections on the College Board AP (Advanced Placement) syllabus for Vergil’s Aeneid in 63 Lessons.
+Each lesson includes Latin text, corresponding vocabulary, and grammatical notes in a two-page format:

 - Book 1: 1-209, 418-440, 494-578

 - Book 2: 40-56, 201-249, 268-297, 559-620

 - Book 4: 160-218, 259-361, 659-705

 Why choose this series over competing AP textbook series?

 - Free access to the pdf edition: Teachers can present the pdf in-class or virtually to support instruction and upload the pdf to a class website for student access.
 Students can access the pdf at home and in class.

 - Lessons divided to promote pacing: Teachers can assign daily lessons to promote good pacing.
 Since each lesson is two pages long, students know precisely where a new assignment begins and ends.
 The 63 lessons in Vergil and 70 in Caesar allow teachers to complete the syllabus and still have time for regular testing, breaks, and review before the AP exam.